2024-06-24

 Tom Van Vleck

 Several pages on multicians.org display picture galleries as a set of thumbnails.
 Clicking on any thumbnail picture opens a new page, or opens a bigger picture by calling a JavaScript function.
 Implementing these gallery pages in a simple way makes them noticeably slow to load if there are many thumbnails.
-Constructing the pages to show the galleries with more complex HTML and CSS makes the pages load faster.
-(Another benefit is that Google penalizes pages that load slowly, ranking them lower in search results.)
+Constructing the pages to show the thumbnails as sprite images makes them load faster.
+(Google penalizes pages that load slowly, ranking them lower in search results.)

 Examples